 - A showstopper!
 Would I make these for a simple weeknight dinner?
 Probably not, but for a holiday dinner like Thanksgiving, Christmas or Easter, they make a spectacular vegetarian side dish.

-green beans: I like to use haricots verts with this recipe as they're slender and they cook quickly.
+fresh green beans: I like to use haricots verts (also called French green beans) with this recipe as they're slender and they cook quickly.
 I've also made these bundles with fresh beans from the garden.
 The thicker the beans, the longer they will take to cook.

 red bell pepper: I like to slice these in slender strips.
 They add colour and interest to the bundles.

-chives: these make a perfect little (edible) string to tie the bundles.
+chives: these make a perfect little (edible) string to tie the bundles instead of using a slice of bacon or prosciutto.
 If you don't have fresh chives, green onions will also work if they're very fresh.
 They don't seem to be quite as strong as chives, however.

 garlic butter: easy to make with fresh minced garlic cloves and a little olive oil.